Skip to Main Content

 Required Readings in Canvas

-The library facilitates access to required readings that are not from the textbook and not available for free online.
+The library facilitates access to required readings that are not from the textbook.

-• We use a course reserves management system and the Library Course Reserves area in Canvas to do this.
+• We use a course reserves management system and the "Readings" area in Canvas to do this.

-• Faculty and Instructors are responsible for entering the readings in the Library Course Reserves area of each course, and for using the tag feature to help your students access each week's readings.
+• Faculty and Instructors are responsible for entering the readings in the Readings area of each course, and for using the tag feature to help your students access each week's readings.
 It is not enough to upload your syllabus to OneDrive.

 • The library will enter readings for the first time for brand new courses, or for courses with substantial revisions.
 Please contact the library for more information.

-• The library applies a fair use analysis for all readings that we make available.
+• For readings that are not freely available online, the library applies a fair use analysis for all readings that we make available.

 • Where possible, the library links to content in our subscription resources.
 These resources do not incur copyright costs.